mars0i/masonclj/doc/masonclj/params.md

 with names of fields in which configuration data will be stored and accessed, followed by initial values and a Java type identifiers for the field.
-The fourth element is either false to indicate that the field should not be configurable from the UI, or truthy if it is.
-In the latter case, it may be a two-element sequence containing default min and max values to be used for sliders in the UI.
+The fourth element is either false to indicate that the field should not be configurable from the GUI, or truthy if it is.
+In the latter case, it may be a two-element sequence containing default min and max values to be used for sliders in the GUI.
 (This range doesn't constraint fields' values in any other respect.)
 The fifth element, if present, specifies short commandline option lists for use by `cli-options`, except that the second, long option specifier should be